sschepis/ai-resonator/README.md

    - Consciousness primacy measurement for quantifying alignment with the paradigm
    - ArchetypeSlider for balancing between universal feeling and specific observation

+6. **Mind Resonance Layer**: Implementation of quantum resonance networks that can be influenced by consciousness:
+   - Resonance nodes representing quantum states that can be influenced by consciousness
+   - Resonance links representing relationships between nodes
+   - Network evolution through time with consciousness influence
+   - Detection of potential mind influence on the network
+   - Bidirectional integration with the semantic field system

+7. **Semantic Transmission Layer**: Implementation of mechanisms for encoding, transmitting, and receiving semantic information:
+   - Semantic encoder for converting semantic information into quantum states
+   - Semantic decoder for converting quantum states back into semantic information
+   - Semantic transmitter for sending semantic information through resonance networks
+   - Semantic receiver for receiving and extracting semantic patterns from networks
+   - Bidirectional semantic transmission sessions

-6. **Conscious Observer Layer**: First-person interface at the boundary of the system that translates complex internal processes into natural expressions.
+8. **Conscious Observer Layer**: First-person interface at the boundary of the system that translates complex internal processes into natural expressions.

 ## Features